-During this opening session R2P Focal Points reflected upon the progress made by the Global Network and its individual members in enhancing preventive capacities at the national and international levels.
-Participants candidly discussed developments in the field of mass atrocity prevention since the adoption of the 2005 World Summit - addressing not just the positive commitments made by various states and organizations, but also the practical challenges the international community continues to face in halting these crimes and crises around the world.
+During the opening session, the focal points reflected upon the progress made by the Global Network and its individual members in enhancing preventive capacities at the national and international levels.
+Participants candidly discussed developments in the field of mass atrocity prevention since the adoption of the 2005 World Summit Outcome, addressing not only the positive commitments made by various States and organizations but also the practical challenges that the international community continues to face in stopping those crimes and putting an end to those crises around the world.

-National Commitments
+National commitments

 Historically speaking, it is clear that no country is immune to mass atrocities.
-During this stocktaking exercise, as members of the Global Network described their own national effort, it was clear that the focus of the conversation was no longer whether and when certain states needed national preventive mechanisms, but rather, how everyone was upholding their Pillar I and II responsibilities.
-Every R2P Focal Point acknowledged the necessity of having a national conversation across ministries geared towards policies for the protection of human rights and prevention of mass atrocities.
+During the stocktaking exercise, as members of the Global Network described their own national efforts, it was clear that the focus of the conversation was no longer whether and when certain States needed national preventive mechanisms, but rather how everyone was upholding their responsibilities under pillars I and II.
+Every responsibility to protect focal points acknowledged the necessity of holding a national conversation across ministries focused on policies for the protection of human rights and the prevention of mass atrocities.

-Participants discussed a range of national initiatives they were contributing to as R2P Focal Points.
-Several countries addressed ongoing inter-ministerial mapping exercises to assess opportunities for mainstreaming mass atrocity prevention into the work of all parts of government.
-Echoing this, some participants noted that R2P influences political decision-making in a range of areas, including security and justice sectors, as well as trade and development policy.
-Others discussed training for the security sector and raising awareness within government on the challenges of preventing mass atrocities and of accountability when there is a history of these crimes.
-Several states that have emerged from conflict in the past two decades discussed challenges in structural prevention, noting that while prevention may be easier to talk about than other elements of R2P, the process of strengthening institutions that protect human rights takes a long time and requires government commitment and perseverance.
+Participants discussed a range of national initiatives that they were contributing to as responsibility to protect focal points.
+Several countries mentioned ongoing interministerial mapping exercises to assess opportunities for mainstreaming mass atrocity prevention into the work of all parts of government.
+Echoing this, some participants noted that the responsibility to protect influences political decision-making in a range of areas, including the security and justice sectors, as well as trade and development policies.
+Other participants discussed training for the security sector and raising awareness within government of the challenges of preventing mass atrocities and of accountability when there was a history of such crimes.
+Several States that had emerged from conflict in the past two decades discussed challenges in structural prevention, noting that while prevention might be easier to talk about than other elements of the responsibility to protect, the process of strengthening institutions that protected human rights took a long time and required government commitment and perseverance.

-With regards to state-level Pillar II and Pillar III responsibilities, some participants discussed how national efforts translate into regional and international behavior.
-Training the security sector to better identify risk factors and protect populations facing mass atrocities was noted as an essential preventive step that peacekeeping troop contributing countries should make, regardless of the level of atrocity risk they face at home.
-Similarly, states discussed their responsibility to better understand atrocity risk factors and appropriate diplomatic responses when serving on the UN Security Council, with several states calling upon the five permanent members to restrain their use of the veto in mass atrocity situations.
+With regard to State-level pillar II and pillar III responsibilities, some participants discussed how national efforts translated into regional and international behaviour.
+Training the security sector to better identify risk factors and protect populations facing mass atrocities was noted as an essential preventive step that troop-contributing countries participating in peacekeeping missions should make, regardless of the level of atrocity risk they faced at home.
+Similarly, States discussed their responsibility to better understand atrocity risk factors and appropriate diplomatic responses when serving on the Security Council, several States calling upon the five permanent members to restrain their use of the veto in mass atrocity situations.

-States also discussed taking steps to integrate national efforts into the regional perspective - citing the need, for example, to ensure the factors assessed in the UN Framework of Analysis for Atrocity Crimes were included in the European Union's early warning mechanism.
-Others, notably including participants from Asia and the Middle East, addressed their national efforts at encouraging neighboring states to engage more on issues relating to R2P, civilian protection and mass atrocity prevention more generally.
+States also discussed taking steps to integrate national efforts into the regional perspective, citing the need, for example, to ensure that the factors assessed in the Framework of Analysis for Atrocity Crimes developed by the United Nations were included in the early warning mechanism of the European Union.
+Others, notably from Asia and the Middle East, directed their national efforts at encouraging neighbouring States to engage more with issues relating to the responsibility to protect, civilian protection and mass atrocity prevention more generally.

-International Commitments
+International commitments